SharePoint/sp-dev-docs/docs/sp-add-ins/creating-sharepoint-add-ins-that-use-high-trust-authorization.md

 A high-trust add-in is a provider-hosted SharePoint Add-in that is installed to an on-premises SharePoint farm.
 It cannot be installed to Microsoft SharePoint Online or marketed through the Office Store.
 A high-trust add-in uses a certificate instead of a context token to establish trust.

+> [!NOTE]
- **Note**   This topic helps you understand the high-trust authorization system for SharePoint Add-ins.
+> This topic helps you understand the high-trust authorization system for SharePoint Add-ins.
 For practical information about creating and deploying high-trust add-ins, see the following topics: [Create high-trust SharePoint Add-ins](create-high-trust-sharepoint-add-ins.md) [Package and publish high-trust SharePoint Add-ins](package-and-publish-high-trust-sharepoint-add-ins.md)

 In SharePoint, the security token service (STS) provides access tokens for server-to-server authentication.
 The STS enables temporary access tokens to access other application services such as Exchange 2013, Lync 2013, and SharePoint Add-ins.
 A farm administrator establishes trust between SharePoint and the other application or add-in by using Windows PowerShell cmdlets and a certificate.
 Each certificate that is used must be trusted by SharePoint using the  `New-SPTrustedRootAuthority` cmdlet.
 Also each certificate must be registered with SharePoint as a token issuer using the `New-SPTrustedSecurityTokenIssuer` cmdlet.

+> [!NOTE]
- **Note**  The STS isn't intended for user authentication.
+> The STS isn't intended for user authentication.
 So, you won't see the STS listed on the user sign-in page, in the  **Authentication Provider** section in Central Administration, or in the People Picker in SharePoint.